Do I Need a Real Estate Agent to Buy a House?

 They have access to the multiple listing service (MLS).
 This is the largest database where home buyers and sellers come together.
 Through this, they match you with the perfect property quickly, and gives you access to homes you might miss seeing.

 No piecemealing your search through multiple sites that are not updated or erroneous.

 If you want a pool, they will only deliver properties to show that have pools.
 These listings are conveniently delivered directly into your mailbox.

-They even negotiate any home inspection repair requests.
+They even negotiate any home inspection repair requests and additional terms.

 They Know and Understand the Market

 These professionals know the neighborhoods, market place, and market trends.
 They have the experience to know if home is overpriced or a good deal, and if the neighborhood holds its value.

 These professionals have an extensive network of referrals to any services you need before, during and after a transaction has closed.

 No need to vet other real estate professionals on your own, such as home inspectors, mortgage lenders, real estate attorneys, title companies, insurance agents, handymen, cleaning services, etc. Just ask them for a referral!